-Injured Murray says Australian Open could be his swansong
+Tennis-Pained Murray says Australian Open could be his swansong

 “I have an option to have another operation which is a little bit more kind of severe than what I’ve had before, having my hip resurfaced which would allow me to have a better quality of life,” he said.

-“That’s something I’m seriously considering right now ...
-Some athletes have had that and gone back to competing but there’s obviously no guarantees.”
+“That’s something I’m seriously considering right now.

+“Bob Bryan had this operation post-Wimbledon last year and is obviously playing.

+“But obviously there’s a difference between singles and doubles in terms of the physicality and movement and stuff.
+Certainly, no guarantees there.”

-He said basic things in everyday life, like putting on socks and shoes, caused him severe pain and he had grown weary of talking about his hip in every conversation.
+Murray said basic things in everyday life, like putting on socks and shoes, were causing him severe pain and he had grown weary of talking about his hip in every conversation.

 Murray, who visibly struggled in a 6-1 4-1 practice match defeat to top seed Novak Djokovic at Melbourne Park on Thursday, has been drawn to play 22nd seeded Spaniard Roberto Bautista Agut in the first round on Monday.